MdSohidUllahChowdhury/Food-Khan/README.md

 ## 🎯 Key features

 - Creat user account via Firebase Auth
-- Display menu items pulled from Supabase
+- Display food items and details pulled from Supabase
 - Detail screen for each item with add-to-cart support (Provider)
 - Checkout flow with payment and delivery selection
-- Defensive parsing for backend data (hex color → Color)

 ---